 If you graduated from a college recognized by the Bar Council of India before 2009, contact the Bar Council of India to receive your advocate sanad.
 For those who graduated after 2009, the steps for obtaining an advocate sanad are as follows:

 - Complete an LLB degree

-- Enroll as an advocate with a State Bar Council
+- Enrol as an advocate with a State Bar Council

 - Apply for the All India Bar Exam, conducted twice every year